 Only in-memory tables are supported; the

-has no effect on MySQL Cluster Disk Data tables.
+OPTIMIZE TABLEstatement has no effect on NDB Cluster Disk Data tables.

 You can regulate the effects of

-on performance by adjusting the value of the global system
+OPTIMIZEon performance by adjusting the value of the global system variable

 Adding and dropping of data nodes.
-In MySQL Cluster NDB 7.2 (MySQL Cluster NDB 7.0 and later), it is possible to add new data nodes to a running MySQL Cluster by performing a rolling restart, so that the cluster and the data stored in it remain available to applications.
+In NDB Cluster 7.2 (NDB Cluster 7.0 and later), it is possible to add new data nodes to a running NDB Cluster by performing a rolling restart, so that the cluster and the data stored in it remain available to applications.

 When planning to increase the number of data nodes in the cluster online, you should be aware of and take into account the following issues:

-New data nodes can be added online to a MySQL Cluster only as part of a new node group.
+New data nodes can be added online to an NDB Cluster only as part of a new node group.